-In no time, Cypress has grown to be top among the used web-testing frameworks by developers and QA engineers who focus on building resilient and reliable automated tests for web applications.
+In no time, Cypress web testing framework has become one of the top web-testing frameworks by developers and QA engineers who focus on building resilient and reliable automated tests for web applications.

 Unlike other testing tools, Cypress is designed and written completely in JavaScript; therefore, it fits perfectly in modern development stacks.